 Most health care cost sharing plans are offered by Health Care Sharing Ministries (HCSM).
 These are faith-based groups that are dedicated to making medical care more affordable, using the Biblical ideals of compassion and sharing as a guide.
 As a result, many healthshare plans require that members sign a Statement of Faith that is based in Christian theology.

 But not all healthshare plans have strict religious membership requirements.
-MPowering Benefits is an example of a more modern medical cost sharing program that does not require affiliation with any specific church.
+HSA Secure is an example of a more modern medical cost sharing program that does not require affiliation with any specific church.

 Q: Is health sharing legal in Colorado?